1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 **RVS46.xxx**
-The RVS46 is a small zone controller, which offers one (ZR1) or two (ZR2) connections for a pump/heating circuits.
+The RVS46 is a small zone controller, which offers one (ZR1) or two (ZR2) connections for a pump/heating circuit.
 The RVS46 can control zones/circuits by it's own, or integrated in the system via LPB connection to a main controller.
 It offers BSB and LPB.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/RVS46_zr1.jpeg">